-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 1159 p.m.
-Eastern Daylight I time on August 20, 2023 Have your proxy card in hand when you access the existing and of the instructions to obtain your records and to create an electronic voting instruction form.
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 pm.
+Eastern Daylight Time on August 11, 2024.
+Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

-$\textit{During The Meeting} - \mathsf{Go} \ \mathsf{to} \ \underline{\mathbf{www.virtualshareholdemeeting.com/IMVT2023}}$ pentied in the box marked by the arrow available and tollow the instructions.
+During The Meeting - Go to www.virtualshareholdermeeting.com/IMVT2024 printed in the box marked by the arrow available and follow the instructions.